theo-armour/pages/01-general-reference/knowledge/aphorisms-mantras.md

 * Alphonse & Gaston
 * Be good and you will be really lonely
 * Be good and you'll be very bored
+* Growing old is like being eaten to death by a goldfish

 ## Ayodeji Awosika